 Replace the ID (

 27205 in the above example) with the ID of any new TMDb “movie” entry.
-Letterboxd will force a data import for films not already in our database, and then redirect to the film’s page.
-TV entries cannot be imported via this method, but Letterboxd crew can import limited and mini series entries if requested.
+Letterboxd will force a data import for films not already in our database, then redirect you to the film’s page.
+TV entries cannot be imported via this method, but Letterboxd crew can import limited and miniseries entries if requested.

-If you spot duplicate pages for a single film on Letterboxd, use the Report function on the film page (look for the flag icon near the running time on our website, or the relevant icon/menu item in our apps) and we’ll merge them into a single entry, preserving the likes, reviews and other activity associated with each page.
+If you spot duplicate pages for a single film on Letterboxd, use the Report function for the film (look for the flag icon near the running time on our website, or the relevant icon/menu item in our apps) and we’ll merge them into a single entry, preserving the likes, reviews and other activity associated with each page.